-The Board requests comments on whether the 2006 restoration of 35 Ill.
+The Board requested comments on whether the 2006 restoration of 35 Ill.
 Adm.
 Code 722.110(d) and (e) fully addresses USEPA suggestion on these provisions.
+The Board received no comments in this regard.

 Section 722.111(d)-Missing Exclusion